← Back to AI Xens Home

 You may opt out of marketing communications at any time by:

-• Clicking the unsubscribe link in our emails
+• Clicking the unsubscribe link in any of our emails

-To exercise any of these rights, please contact our Privacy Management using the contact information provided below.
-We will respond to your request within 30 days and may require verification of your identity.
+To exercise any of these rights, contact our Privacy Management team at contact@aixens.com.
+We will respond to verified requests within 30 days and may require reasonable verification of your identity.
+There is no charge for making a request.

 8. International Data Transfers

 Your personal information is primarily stored and processed in Canada.
-However, some of our service providers may be located outside of Canada, including the United States.
-When we transfer personal information outside of Canada, we ensure appropriate safeguards are in place to protect your privacy rights.
+Some of our infrastructure providers operate data centres located in other countries, including the United States.
+When we transfer personal information outside of Canada, we ensure that appropriate contractual safeguards are in place — specifically, data processing agreements that require the recipient to provide protections at least equivalent to those required under PIPEDA and, where applicable, the GDPR.

-By using our services, you consent to the transfer of your personal information to these locations for the purposes described in this Privacy Policy.
+By using our services, you acknowledge that your personal information may be transferred and processed in jurisdictions outside your own for the purposes described in this Privacy Policy.

 9. Children's Privacy

 Our services are not directed to individuals under the age of 18.
-We do not knowingly collect personal information from children under 18.
-If we become aware that we have collected personal information from a child under 18, we will take steps to delete such information promptly.
+We do not knowingly collect personal information from anyone under 18.
+If we become aware that we have inadvertently collected personal information from a minor, we will take prompt steps to delete such information from our systems and notify the relevant guardian where required by law.

 10. Privacy Complaints Process